SEO Content Optimizer 8/10

 • Freelance SEO writers who want to deliver measurably optimized content and justify premium rates.

 Where Surfer is less ideal: solo bloggers publishing a handful of articles per month may find the $49/mo starting price a step up from cheaper alternatives.
-If cost is your primary concern and you publish infrequently, tools like Frase at $15/mo offer a more affordable entry point with overlapping capabilities.
+If cost is your primary concern and you publish infrequently, Outranking at $19/mo offers a more affordable entry point with overlapping capabilities.

 Core Features Deep-Dive